I-ll-serve-soup-webpt6/I-ll-Serve-Soup/README.md

 - There will be a demo held on Monday evening for 1 hour (11am PST).
 - 10 projects will be demoed.
 These projects will be selected from volunteers.

+Built By Delphina Bailey Nicols and Andrew Johnson.